ffund/ml-notebooks/notebooks/3-bias-variance-model-selection-deep-dive.md

 ::: {.cell .markdown}
-As in the previous example, where the model performed better on the training set with higher $d$, we see again that adding complexity reduces the training error and increases R2.
+As in the previous example, where the model performed better on the training set with higher $d$, we see again that adding complexity reduces the training error and increases R2 on the training data - but not on the test data.
 :::

 ::: {.cell .markdown}